Studioverse vs Cohley: a detailed 2026 comparison

 Where Studioverse wins

 - Per-video cost.
-30x to 100x cheaper at the variant tier, which dominates most paid-social calendars.
+Meaningfully cheaper per video on the variant tier that dominates most paid-social calendars, without the annual commitment.

 - Variant volume.
 10 to 50 variants per concept in one session.
 Cohley would charge per creator for each one.